Singer Freddy Fender receives a star on the Hollywood Walk of Fame, Feb. 4, 1999.

 Freddy Fender (1937 - 2006) was one of the kings of Tejano music and a rare Mexican-American crossover success on the country music charts.
 His songs of love and loss struck a chord with listeners, even when they couldn’t understand all of the bilingual lyrics.

-We’re celebrating Fender on what would have been his 75th birthday by listening to his greatest hits – the four songs that rose to No. 1 on the country charts.
-It all started in 1975 with “Before the Next Teardrop Falls.”
+We’re celebrating Fender on his birthday, June 4, by listening to his greatest hits – the four songs that rose to No. 1 on the country charts.
+It all started in 1975 with "Before the Next Teardrop Falls."

 The same album included a reworked version of an earlier song.
 Fender first recorded "Wasted Days and Wasted Nights" in 1959, garnering some attention at the time.
 But then Fender was arrested for marijuana possession in Baton Rouge and spent nearly three years at the Angola prison farm.
 After his release, he worked as a mechanic and took some college classes.
 When he returned to the music world full-time, he rerecorded his first successful song and rose to the top of the chart.